 After my meal I admired this mountain panorama from the entrance of the restaurant.

-Chef and chef Klaus Leuenberger has succeeded in reinterpreting conventional dishes in an innovative way.
+Chef Klaus Leuenberger has succeeded in reinterpreting conventional dishes in an innovative way.
 I can recommend a visit to his restaurant.

 The 6-course menu cost CHF/USD 98.
 The recommended Valais wines were CHF/USD 4 – 5 per decilitre.